syncfusion-content/maui-docs/MAUI/Scheduler/month-view.md

 ## Customize view header appearance

-You can customize the month view header day text style, day format and background color by using the `SchedulerTextStyle`, `DayFormat` and `background` of `ViewHeaderSettings` property of `MonthViewSettings` respectively.
+Customize the month view header day text style, day format and background color by using the `SchedulerTextStyle,` `DayFormat` and `Background` of `ViewHeaderSettings` property of `MonthViewSettings` respectively.

 {% tabs %}
 {% highlight c# %}